garagehive/garagehive.github.io/docs/garagehive-onlinebooking-holidays.md

 ![](media/garagehive-onlinebooking-5.png)

-Select "Holidays", Here you need to set your bank holidays and any other days you want to prevent people from making bookings online.
+Select "Holidays", here you need to set your bank holidays and any other days you want to prevent people from making bookings online.

 ![](media/garagehive-onlinebooking-11.png)